 WCAG Level A standards are the basic criteria you need to meet, to make your eLearning accessible and to comply with accessibility legislation.
-On this page we give you links to instructions for 10 of the 30 Level A standards.
-We have chosen these 10, because we think they will have the most significant positive impact for your learners.
+On this page we give you links to show you how to meet 5 of the 30 Level A standards.

 “I know that if people learn how to help, they will.”

 We only give a summary of 5 WCAG Level A standards on our site.